cyippiy/aA/javascript.md

     * rest parameters can be called with ...args
         * thrown into an array
         * must be declared at the end
+    * spread turns an array into a list of arguments
 * What problem does bind solve in Javascript?
 How does it accomplish this?
     *
 * What is the syntax for passing arguments to the bind function?